ANSSI-FR/MLA/CRYPTO.md

 \end{align*}
 ```

+Note: $j+1$ is used because the sequence numbered 0 has already been used by the Key commitment.

-5. When the layer is finalized, the last chunk $chunk_n$ of data (with a length lower than or equals to 4MB) is encrypted the same way
+5. When the layer is finalized, the last chunk $chunk_n$ of data (with a length lower than or equals to 128KB) is encrypted the same way

 The resulting layer is composed of: